 Are you a member of the Roulant?
-Would you like to further your involvement in the Roulant as an administrator and join the Board of Directors?
-Submit your application for the election at our next Annual General Meeting (AGM) (Thursday March 26th, 2015, starting at 5:30pm)!
+Would you like to further your involvement in the Roulant by joining the Board of Directors?
+Submit your application to run for election at our next Annual General Meeting (AGM) on Thursday March 31st, 2016!

-During the AGM, members of the Roulant – that is, anyone who has been a client, volunteer, staff member or donor within the past 12 months – will elect members to the Roulant Board of Directors, the governing body responsible for our overall-policy making.
+During the AGM, members of the Roulant – that is, anyone who has been a client, volunteer, staff member or donor within the past 12 months – will elect members to the Roulant Board, the governing body responsible for our overall-policy making.
 Taking part in the governance of a community organization is a unique and wonderful opportunity.

-Applications must be received by February 28th, 2015, at noon!
+Applications must be received by February 29th, 2016, at noon.

 If you’d like to submit your candidature, we’re looking for individuals who are: